Workplace

 Welcoming a baby is a huge life change and whilst some mothers look forward to getting back into the swing of things at work, many also feel overwhelmed at the prospect of a return to the office.

 Employers can help alleviate some of these worries and make the return to work easier by focusing on the physical, emotional and financial wellbeing of new mothers in their workforce.
-Here at companiions, we’ve compiled a useful list of ideas on how to do this.

 Promote an empathetic and open company culture